The Complete Guide to Niue

 • Sunhat

-• Walking shoes/sandals
+• Walking shoes/sneakers

-• Reef shoes
+• Reef shoes/water shoes.

 And that’s just the clothes!
 For a full packing list of everything to take, including accessories and toiletries, check out The Complete Packing List for Niue.

-Health Products to Pack
+Health Products

 The currency of Niue is the New Zealand Dollar.
-Cash is the most widely accepted payment method with some outlets accepting MasterCard, Visa and New Zealand debit cards.
+Cash is the most widely accepted payment method with many outlets also accepting MasterCard, Visa and New Zealand debit cards.
 There is no ATM on the island, but you can take money out at selected outlets.
 See What is the Best Way to Pay in Niue? for more information.

 The Complete Travel Guide to Niue© NiuePocketGuide.com